1910 Mexican general election: Creelman interview

-In 1908, President Diaz consented to an interview by the American journalist James Creelman for Pearson's Magazine at Chapultepec Castle.
-During the interview, Diaz praised democratic principles, arguing that certain repressive and anti-democratic measures had only been necessary to develop political consciousness in a population that was apolitical and illiterate.
-"Our difficulty has been that the people do not concern themselves enough about public matters for a democracy," Diaz said in the interview.
+In 1908, President Díaz consented to an interview by the American journalist James Creelman for Pearson's Magazine at Chapultepec Castle.
+During the interview, Díaz praised democratic principles, arguing that certain repressive and anti-democratic measures had only been necessary to develop political consciousness in a population that was apolitical and illiterate.
+"Our difficulty has been that the people do not concern themselves enough about public matters for a democracy," Díaz said in the interview.
 "Capacity for self-restraint is the basis of democratic government, and self-restraint is possible only to those who recognize the rights of their neighbors.
 The Indians, who are more than half our population, care little for politics.
 They are accustomed to look to those in authority for leadership instead of thinking for themselves.
 That is a tendency they inherited from the Spaniards."
-Diaz credited his own regime with the establishment of a middle class which would support democratic government in the future.
+Díaz credited his own regime with the establishment of a middle class which would support democratic government in the future.

-When confronted by Creelman with the question of his own re-election, Diaz said,“It is true there is no opposition party.
+When confronted by Creelman with the question of his own re-election, Díaz said,“It is true there is no opposition party.
 I have so many friends in the republic that my enemies seem unwilling to identify themselves with so small a minority.
 I appreciate the kindness of my friends and the confidence of my country; but such absolute confidence imposes responsibilities and duties that tire me more and more.
 No matter what my friends and supporters say, I retire when my present term of office ends, and I shall not serve again.
 I shall be eighty years old then.

 My country has relied on me and it has been kind to me.
 My friends have praised my merits and overlooked my faults.
 But they may not be willing to deal so generously with my successor and he may need my advice and support; therefore I desire to be alive when he assumes office so that I may help him.
 I welcome an opposition party in the Mexican Republic.
 If it appears, I will regard it as a blessing, not as an evil.
 And if it can develop power, not to exploit but to govern, I will stand by it, support it, advise it and forget myself in the successful inauguration of complete democratic government in the country.
 It is enough for me that I have seen Mexico rise among the peaceful and useful nations.
 I have no desire to continue in the Presidency.
 This nation is ready for her ultimate life of freedom.
 At the age of seventy-seven years, I am satisfied with robust health.
 That is one thing which neither law nor force can create.
 I would not exchange it for all the millions of your American oil king.”After its publication in Pearson's in March 1908, the Creelman interview was translated and published by El Imparcial.
 Immediately, several groups in both opposition and support of the government put forward candidates, including Governor of Nuevo León Bernardo Reyes.